imranfadhil/pp_portfolio/04_UK_CNS_30-7a/README.md

         - Check whether the reported values are at ambient or overburden condition.
         - Perform core depth correction.
         - Align the interpretation with the core description.
+        - **Critical for HPHT:** Core data is likely reported at ambient conditions.
+A correction to reservoir effective stress (overburden) conditions is required before calibration.
+        - Perform final core depth shifting.
+        - Align final interpretation with core descriptions and photos.

 ### 3. Rock Typing and Permeability Modeling